ropensci/roweb3/content/blog/2023-09-05-how-to-translate-a-hugo-blog-post-with-babeldown/index.Rmd

 )
 ```

-You can also omit the `post_path` argument if you're running the code from RStudio IDE and if the open file is the post to be translated.
+You can also omit the `post_path` argument if you're running the code from RStudio IDE and if the open and focused file (the one you see above your console) is the post to be translated.

 ```r
 babeldown::deepl_translate_hugo(